 Let’s take a look at how the statistics of gender inequality is created –

 In India, we have a general notion that females are weak and hence they are prone to violence.
-In different gender discriminatory laws we have given women benefit of lodging complaints against men and women (mainly in-laws under family laws) even without any proof as women empowerment.
+In different gender discriminatory laws, we have given women the benefit of lodging complaints against men and women (especially in-laws under family laws) even without any proof as women empowerment.
 Most of these complaints are criminal in nature and there is no punishment for the complainant even for filing false complaints.
-Any woman can file multiple complaints for the same crime under different penal provisions.
+Any woman can file multiple complaints about the same crime under different penal provisions.
 Thus recording the same crime multiple times and exaggerating the statistics and showing false gender inequality.

-Article 19A – Freedom of Speech and Expression, exception – restricted to reasonable extent by state.
-However we have experienced reasonable freedom of speech and also freedom for Indian press over the years.
+Article 19A – Freedom of Speech and Expression, exception – restricted to a reasonable extent by state.
+However, we have experienced reasonable freedom of speech and also freedom for Indian press over the years.

 Article 19B – To assemble peaceably and without arms, exception – certain religions are allowed to assemble peaceably with certain arms.
 However, in the name of exception people are not allowed to assemble peaceably with dangerous arms like AK47 etc.